AdaCore/spark2014/lrm/source/packages.rst

 Refined Global Aspect
 ~~~~~~~~~~~~~~~~~~~~~

-.. todo:: The consistency rules will be updated as the
-          model for volatile variables is defined.
-          To be completed in the Milestone 3 version of this document.

-.. todo:: If it ends up being possible to refine null abstract state, then refinements of such
-          state could appear in refined globals statements, though they would need
-          to have mode in out.
-          To be completed in the Milestone 3 version of this document.

-Language Definition
-^^^^^^^^^^^^^^^^^^^

 A subprogram declared in the visible part of a package may have a Refined Global
 aspect applied to its body or body stub.
 A Refined Global aspect of a subprogram
 defines a *refinement* of the Global Aspect of the subprogram; that is, the